Magnetic resonance imaging (MRI) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.

 MRI, called a stereotactic biopsy.
 Click here to learn more about breast MRI and preparing for this procedure.
 Breast MRI tests are

-performed at CAMC Women and Children’s Hospital and CAMC Imaging Center – Kanawha City.
+performed at CAMC Women and Children’s Hospital, CAMC Imaging Center – Kanawha City and CAMC Teays Valley Hospital.

 • Neuroradiology – CAMC’s newest MRI, a 3 Tesla (3T) scanner located at CAMC General Hospital, features quicker scanning times